 The town is a popular resort, overlooking a beautiful sheltered bay and having many attractions for visitors including McCaig's Tower, a lookalike of Rome's Colosseum, Oban Distillery, two cathedrals, St John's Episcopal Cathedral and St Columba's Roman Catholic Cathedral, a superb viewpoint in Pulpit Hill, the ruins of once magnificent Dunollie Castle, and the excellent Oban War & Peace Museum.

 Visitors travelling from the east should visit the Falls of Lora at Connel.
 Closer to Oban you can drop into Dunstaffnage Castle, just off the A85 three miles north of the town.
-A few miles further east is Taynuilt, an attractive village close to the southern edge of Loch Etive.
+A few miles further east is Taynuilt, an attractive village close to the southern edge of Loch Etive, complete with the excellent Taynuilt Hotel.
 From here you can cruise one of the less well known lochs in Scotland.
 Here, too, you can explore an interesting piece of the area's industrial history at the Bonawe Iron Furnace.
 In the village is Muckairn Church, built on a site with a long history of worship.
 Taynuilt is also on the route of the Coast to Coast Walk from Oban to St Andrews.